 This is very much the same as the electric and natural gas industry in Alberta.
 Just as the apple orchard, the electric and natural gas companies are businesses that are not owned by the province, but are for-profit private businesses that are a taking a risk to produce and sell a product (electricity or natural gas) to offer to the wholesale market.
 Companies that produce electricity or extract natural gas experience costs in producing that energy, just as the apple orchard experiences costs to grow the apples.

-To continue with the apple orchard analogy, apples need to be transported to the market, or a grocery store, for sale.
+Apples need to be transported to the market, or a grocery store, for sale.
 Thus, transportation costs need to be taken into account.
 The cost difference between the direct-orchard purchase and the grocery purchase is primarily attributed to the delivery costs of shipping the apple and preparing the apple for sale in a retail outlet such as a grocery store.

 Likewise, the electricity and natural gas must be delivered to your home and the cost of the wires (for electricity) or pipes (for natural gas) needs to be taken into account.
 Below are the steps taken to get the commodity to your home.

 Here's how this happens:

 The orchard produces a lot of apples that need to be transported long distances.
 This is just like the electricity generation power plant that has a lot of energy that is produced and needs to get it to the delivery point exactly when needed (when someone turns on a light).
 Transmission infrastructure is needed to support the large-scale movement of electricity and natural gas to every area of our province.